hxtree/galaxyops/platform/aws-org-formation/README.md

 ## Getting Started

+1. Login to the AWS Management Console.
+Go to Org Formations and create an Org.

-1. Use an existing adequately permissioned IAM user or create an [Administrator IAM user](https://docs.aws.amazon.com/mediapackage/latest/ug/setting-up-create-iam-user.html).
+2. Use an existing adequately permissioned IAM user or create an [Administrator IAM user](https://docs.aws.amazon.com/mediapackage/latest/ug/setting-up-create-iam-user.html).
    Set user or Administrator `aws_access_key_id` and `aws_secret_access_key` credentials in ~/.aws/credentials if missing.

-2. Initialize the organization using an adequately permissioned user or Administrator profile recently added.
+3. Initialize the organization using an adequately permissioned user or Administrator profile recently added.
 This pulls changes for the AWS Organization to the Org template file.